mola73/Maze-Game/README.md

 4. **Levine et al. (2012):**
    - **Summary:** Research examined the connection between puzzle play and spatial skills in 2-year-olds, revealing that... (the rest of the summary is incomplete).

-This structured format should present your proposal clearly and logically!